Regarding Agenda Item 3: To ratify the acts of the members of the Executive Board

 The Association of Ethical Shareholders Germany requests that the acts of the members of the Executive Board not be ratified.

-Western Sahara: Siemens Gamesa expands wind farms instead of respecting international law
+Western Sahara: Siemens Gamesa equips wind farms in regions that are occupied in contravention of international law

 Siemens Gamesa Renewable Energy (SGRE), the wind power subsidiary that Siemens Energy now wants to take over completely, equips wind farms in the regions of Western Sahara which are occupied by Morocco in violation of international law.
 Siemens Gamesa has not sought approval for these projects from the Frente Polisario, the representative body of the Saharawi people recognized by the UN.
 Siemens Gamesa thus does not sufficiently respect the right of self-determination of the people of Western Sahara.
 European courts have repeatedly declared that Western Sahara and Morocco are two distinct and separate territories and that the consent of the people of Western Sahara must be obtained for economic activities there.

 The wind farms supply, among other things, electricity for the phosphate mine in Western Sahara, which Moroccan state-owned companies are exploiting illegally under international law.
 By cooperating with the occupying power and Nareva, a private company owned by the Moroccan king, Siemens Gamesa is – and, in the future, Siemens Energy directly will also be – supporting and stabilizing the illegal exploitation of resources and occupation, which is accompanied by massive violations of human rights.
 Although we have also pointed this out directly to Siemens Energy’s Executive Board for years, no influence has been exerted on Siemens Gamesa.
 The intended complete takeover of Siemens Gamesa means the Executive Board will also assume direct responsibility for the existing business with Morocco.
 Siemens Energy must now act in accordance with international law, not only in light of the German Supply Chain Act that has come into force.